mwmclean/mwmclean.github.io/README.md

 1) changed styling of tt and code tags to match GitHub
 2) currently selected navDiv made different colour from other navDivs
 3) In light of 2), removed headings from each div -- this will probably mess up document outline
 3) used padding attribute to contentDiv to remove reliance on blockquote
+4) changed toggle.js to only take one argument and use jquery